 Office hours vary depending on bookings within the centre.
 Please ensure you make an appointment if you wish to speak to a staff member to avoid disappointment.

 For all enquiries relating to venue hire bookings and centre information, please contact our Facilities Support Officer,Janet McGinty.

-For enquiries regarding school education programs and sustainable-living events, please contact our Environmental Education Officer, Sarah-Jane McMahon.
+For enquiries regarding school education programs, sustainable-living events and volunteering at PLEEC, please contact our Environmental Education Officer.

 The PLEEC is situated within Piney Lakes Reserve, on the corner of Leach Highway and Murdoch Drive, Winthrop.
 Vehicle entry access to the PLEEC is via Leach Highway (west-bound only), between Murdoch Drive and Riseley Street.

 Piney Lakes Environmental Education Centre (PLEEC) is easily accessible using public transport as there are bus stops on both sides of Leach Highway adjacent to the PLEEC entrance.
 Regular services run from Bull Creek or Fremantle Train Station.

 There is a large turning circle at the entrance to the building for easy access for private bus services.
 The main car-park has a 50 vehicle capacity and is a short walk from the PLEEC.
 There is one ACROD car-park available at the PLEEC entrance.